StartupsPoleEmploi/labonneboite/labonneboite/doc/README-algo.md

 Historically stars were between 1.0 and 5.0, matching scores between 20 and 100, however as lower stars may give a bad unjustified feeling about the company, we decided to artificially raise the stars to be guaranteed to be between 2.5 and 5.0.

+## Importer jobs

+The importer needs two files to compute hirings for companies :
+- Offices file which contains informations about all french offices
+- Hirings file which contains informations about all hirings made by french companies

+The importer is made up of several jobs :

+- [Job 1](https://github.com/StartupsPoleEmploi/labonneboite/blob/master/labonneboite/importer/jobs/check_etablissements.py) and [Job 2](https://github.com/StartupsPoleEmploi/labonneboite/blob/master/labonneboite/importer/jobs/extract_etablissements.py) : These jobs have to check that the offices file is available, and will parse the file to insert into database.
+  **Note** : After each execution of the importer, the offices table is totally rebuilt from scratch.

+- [Job 3](https://github.com/StartupsPoleEmploi/labonneboite/blob/master/labonneboite/importer/jobs/check_dpae.py) and [Job 4](https://github.com/StartupsPoleEmploi/labonneboite/blob/master/labonneboite/importer/jobs/extract_dpae.py) : These jobs have to check that the hirings file is available, and will parse the file to insert into database.
+  **Note** : After each execution of the importer, the hirings table is **NOT** totally rebuilt from scratch.
+We have to keep hirings year after year for the algorithm to work.

+- [Job 5](https://github.com/StartupsPoleEmploi/labonneboite/blob/master/labonneboite/importer/jobs/compute_scores.py) is the job which will compute scores for each company.
+The behaviour of this job and how it computes scores is explained in the sections above.

+- [Job 6](https://github.com/StartupsPoleEmploi/labonneboite/blob/master/labonneboite/importer/jobs/validate_scores.py) task is the job which will check different ratios about the prediction of number of hirings that has just been made.
+It will check that we have enough data for each "departement" (geographic section in France).

+- [Job 7](https://github.com/StartupsPoleEmploi/labonneboite/blob/master/labonneboite/importer/jobs/geocode.py) is the job which will get coordinates (latitude and longitude) for each office's location, based on the adress.
+The [Geolocation Gouv API](https://geo.api.gouv.fr/adresse) is used.
+There is a cache system that enables to not compute every coordinates for all companies during each importer's cycle. **Note** : This job uses multithreading !

+- [Job 8](https://github.com/StartupsPoleEmploi/labonneboite/blob/master/labonneboite/importer/jobs/populate_flags.py) is the job which will assign to each companies some flags.
+There are different types of flags which let us know if companies hire some old/young people or disabled people...